apache/zeppelin/python/README.md

  * JavaBuilder can't send SIGINT signal to interrupt paragraph execution.
 Therefore interpreter directly  send a `kill SIGINT PID` to python process to interrupt execution.
 Python process catch SIGINT signal with some code defined in bootstrap.py

  * Matplotlib display feature is made with SVG export (in string) and then displays it with html code.

+ * `%python.sql` support for Pandas DataFrames is optional and provided using https://github.com/yhat/pandasql if user have one installed